kek7777/Model_NLP_sentiment/README.md

 <a id="readme-top"></a>

 <!-- TITLE -->
-#  **ResNet18 using Pytorch**
+#  **Sentiment analysis using Pytorch**

-This project created to looking into ML model to solve a 10 image classification problem.
+This project is educational.
+It created to solve tasks of sentiment analysis.
 You can analyze the accuracy of a model based on its hyperparameters.

 <!-- TABLE OF CONTENTS -->